Leslye Headland: Career

+2010–2018: Early works

 Headland got her first job in the television industry in 2010 as a staff writer on the FX series Terriers.
-She wrote and directed the 2012 film version of her play Bachelorette, which was her debut as a feature film director.
+Her play, Bachelorette, premiered Off-Broadway in 2010.
+She wrote and directed the 2012 film version of the play, which was her debut as a feature film director.
 The film premiered at the Sundance Film Festival.
 Bachelorette co-starred Kirsten Dunst, Lizzy Caplan, and Isla Fisher as three troubled women who reunite for the wedding of a friend played by Rebel Wilson, who was ridiculed in high school.
 Headland's play Assistance premiered in 2008 and was staged in 2012 at the New York theatre space Playwrights Horizons.
+It ran from February 27 to March 11.
 Television rights were acquired by NBC in 2013, to be executive-produced by Will Ferrell and Adam McKay; Krysten Ritter of the ABC series Don't Trust the B---- in Apartment 23 was set to both star and executive produce.
 Dramatists Play Service published Assistance in late 2013.

 Headland is the screenwriter of the 2014 remake of the film About Last Night, itself an adaptation of the 1974 David Mamet play Sexual Perversity in Chicago.
 In 2015, Headland directed Sleeping with Other People based on her own script, which starred Jason Sudeikis and Alison Brie.
 At the premier of the film, Headland said in an interview with The Wrap that her "elevator" pitch for the movie was, "Like When Harry Met Sally for assholes."
 The film premiered at the Sundance Film Festival.
 Headland has directed episodes of the television series Heathers (for which she also served as an executive producer) and two consecutive episodes of the 2016 Starz TV series Blunt Talk, starring Patrick Stewart.
 She has also directed episodes for SMILF and Black Monday.